 Among airports, Diamond, Platinum, and Gold status was awarded to the top three performers – based on a composite score of Performance, Value, and Facilities – in each of three tonnage categories.
 ACE Awards were also presented to the highest scoring airport in each of five regions.

-New this year is a Specialty Cargo award, presented to the highest scoring air carrier and airport for their capabilities in shipping perishables, dangerous goods, pharma, animals, and oddly shaped cargo.
+Included in this year’s awards is the Specialty Cargo award, presented to the highest scoring air carrier and airport for their capabilities in shipping perishables, dangerous goods, pharma, animals, and oddly shaped cargo.

-To find out more about the Data Service, or to participate in future Air Cargo Excellence surveys, please contact Marcie Belles at 212-991-6733 or email@example.com.
+To find out more about the Data Service, or to participate in future Air Cargo Excellence surveys, please contact Alan Hedge at 206-801-8474 or ahedge@@acmg.aero.